imAIgene-Dream3D/BEHAV3D/docs/source/analysis/single_cell/state_classification.md

 At the very top is a checkbox: **Apply existing behavioral state classification**.

 - **Unchecked (default)** — *train* a fresh model on the current cell type.
 This is the **Step 1 — State Clustering** workflow described below.
-- **Checked** — *apply* a previously saved model to this dataset instead of fitting a new one.
+- **Checked** — *apply* a previously saved workflow to this dataset instead of fitting a new one.
 A small panel appears where you **Browse…** to a saved HMM deployment artifact (a `.pkl` file) and click **▶ Apply saved HMM artifact**.
 Use this to classify a new experiment with exactly the same state definitions you established earlier, so results are comparable across datasets.

 The rest of this page describes training a new model.

 ## Step 1 — State Clustering

-This is where you choose what the model "sees" and how many states to fit.
+This is where you choose what features the model "sees" and how many states to fit.
 The controls are grouped into collapsible sections.

 ### Feature Selection

 This section is populated **from the actual feature columns** found in the selected cell type's features CSV, so you only ever see features you really computed.

 - **Timepoint features** — checkboxes for the per-timepoint measurements from Feature Extraction, grouped by family (movement, intensity, morphology, contact, death, …).
 Tick the ones that define the behaviour you care about.
-If no features appear, run [Feature Extraction](../feature_extraction) for this cell type first.
+If no features appear, run [Feature Extraction](../feature_extraction) for this cell type first. **By default**, when present in the features table, **speed**, **elongation**, **sphericity**, **extent** and **solidity** are pre-ticked as a sensible starting set covering both movement and morphology.
-- **Window features** — features computed over a short rolling window rather than a single frame:
+- **Window features** — features computed over a short, trailing, rolling window rather than a single frame (e.g. displacement, straightness):
   - **Window size** (default `5`, range 1–500) — how many timepoints each window spans.
 Keep it around 5 for motility behaviour; **set it to 1 when the events you care about happen at a single timepoint** (e.g. calcium-intensity peaks), so a window doesn't smear them out.
 The HMM still assigns a state *per timepoint* regardless of this setting — that is what a hidden Markov model does; the window only controls how the window-based features are aggregated.
   - **net_displacement**, **straightness**, **mean_square_displacement** — tick the window-based motility summaries you want added.
-These are computed here, from the per-timepoint feature table — they are **not** columns in the Feature Extraction CSV.
+These are computed here, from the per-timepoint feature table — they are **not** columns in the Feature Extraction CSV. **net_displacement** is ticked by default; the other two are off by default.

 ```{tip}
 Start small and biological.
 A handful of well-chosen features (e.g. speed, a contact column, and one window feature such as straightness) usually gives cleaner, more interpretable states than throwing in every available column.